Find Affordable College Courses

 100% Women

-Southern Adventist University is the 15th most popular school in the nation for students seeking a doctor's degree in psychiatric/mental health nursing.
-The average in-state tuition for full-time undergraduates is $22,320 per year, while in-state graduate students, on average, pay $11,880 per year.
-During the 2020-2021 academic year, 1 people received their doctor's degree in psychiatric/mental health nursing from Southern Adventist.
+University of Cincinnati - Main Campus is the 10th most popular school in the nation for students seeking a doctor's degree in psychiatric/mental health nursing.
+Roughly 40,800 attend the school each year.
+The average in-state tuition for full-time undergraduates is $11,228 per year, while in-state graduate students, on average, pay $13,224 per year.
+During the most recent year for which we have data, 2 people received their doctor's degree in psychiatric/mental health nursing from UC.
+Around 29% of these students were from an underrepresented racial-ethnic group, and 86% were women.

 #15